puppetlabs/pcp-specifications/pcp/association.md

 `http://puppetlabs.com/associate_response`.
 An Associate request message does not require a Data Chunk.

-*DISCUSS(ale):* decide how to use error messages; decide if the success entry
-    in a association response is redundant (a response would be a success notification whereas errors would signal a failure)

 Association response messages are described by the following json-schema:

 ```json